annieoo/datacleaning/README.md

 * training folder - Training Data sets

-# 2) additional data files
+### 2) additional data files
 * column_labels.csv - provide column names to the original data sets.
 This file is originated from the original data file called features.txt
 * column_label_transform.csv - provide column names to the tidy data sets.
 The names are transformed to be more descriptive.
 * activity_labels.txt - information only; the R script will use this information and manually transform the activity codes to these labels/names.

-# 3) specific file location
+### 3) specific file location
 - download the original data sets or required data sets into the working directory.
 - create sub directory “./data1”
-  a) if download and unzip the original data sets, a new folder call “UCI HAR Dataset” will be created.
+  - if download and unzip the original data sets, a new folder call “UCI HAR Dataset” will be created.
 To simplify the naming usage in the R script, rename the folder to “UCIHARDataset”.
-  b) if download testdata and training folders from Github, create a sub folder called “UCIHARDataset” in “./data1” directory.
+  - if download testdata and training folders from Github, create a sub folder called “UCIHARDataset” in “./data1” directory.
 Rename the folder name from testdata to test and training to train.
 Then transfer these folders to “./data1/UCIHardataset”

-# 4) data sets
+### 4) data sets
 The required data sets by the R script are (location and name):

-./data1/UCIHARDataset/train/X_train.txt
+- ./data1/UCIHARDataset/train/X_train.txt
-./data1/UCIHARDataset/train/y_train.txt
+- ./data1/UCIHARDataset/train/y_train.txt
-./data1/UCIHARDataset/train/subject_train.txt
+- ./data1/UCIHARDataset/train/subject_train.txt
-./data1/UCIHARDataset/test/X_test.txt
+- ./data1/UCIHARDataset/test/X_test.txt
-./data1/UCIHARDataset/test/y_test.txt
+- ./data1/UCIHARDataset/test/y_test.txt
-./data1/UCIHARDataset/test/subject_test.txt
+- ./data1/UCIHARDataset/test/subject_test.txt
-./data1/UCIHARDataset/column_labels.csv
+- ./data1/UCIHARDataset/column_labels.csv
-./data1/UCIHARDataset/column_label_transform.csv
+- ./data1/UCIHARDataset/column_label_transform.csv

-# 5) the R script: run_analysis.R
+### 5) the R script: run_analysis.R

 ## The R script: run_analysis.R